Zod Showcase

 name: z.string(),

-// May be absent from the object
+// Field can be absent from the input

 nickname: z.string().optional(),